 You will notice an asterisk (*) near the branch you are currently working on.

 For creating a new branch, you can use the git branch command by mentioning the name of the new branch:

 The new branch will include the commits of the parent branch.
 The parent branch is the one you are on while generating a new branch.

-It is important to note that the above-given command will only create a branch.
-For switching to it you need to invoke the git checkout command:
+It is essential to note that the above-given command will only create a branch.
+For switching to it you need to run the git checkout command:

-For renaming a git branch, you need to invoke the following command:
+For renaming a git branch, you need to run the following command: